deep-goyal/RPSEnigmaMachine/README.md

 ## About the Project

 RPS Enigma Machine is a simple game on the surface, but its underlying beauty lies in the exploration of randomness.
-By leveraging the `Crypto` interface, the application ensures that the computer opponent's choices are truly unpredictable and more random than the `math.random` function.
+By leveraging the `crypto` interface, the application ensures that the computer opponent's choices are truly unpredictable and more random than the `math.random` function.

 ## How to Play